cafe-desktop/ctk/win32/vs9/README.txt

 which can be obtained from the official installers available from http://www.python.org.
-Please note that the Python interpretor (python.exe) either needs to be in your PATH before attempting the build of GTK+, or it can be found in the path specified by PythonDir in gtk-version-paths.vsprops.
+Please note that the Python interpretor (python.exe) either needs to be in your PATH before attempting the build of GTK+, or it can be found in the path specified by PythonDir in ctk-version-paths.vsprops.
-If you happen to change the PythonDir setting in gtk-version-paths.vsprops after opening gtk+.sln with Visual Studio, you will need to close the gtk+.sln solution, delete all the *.ncb, *.suo and *.user files before re-attempting the build.
+If you happen to change the PythonDir setting in ctk-version-paths.vsprops after opening ctk+.sln with Visual Studio, you will need to close the ctk+.sln solution, delete all the *.ncb, *.suo and *.user files before re-attempting the build.

 It is recommended that one builds the dependencies with VS9 as far as